Looking for tax support?

 In addition to the reduction of China VAT rate above, general taxpayers who are in the service sectors can enjoy an additional 10% deduction.

-The China VAT taxpayers are those individuals and enterprise that engaged in taxable services within the territory of the People’s Republic of China.
+The China VAT taxpayers are those individuals and enterprises that engaged in taxable services within the territory of the People’s Republic of China.

 During the period from 1/04/2019 to 31/12/2021, taxpayers within the following four service sector can enjoy 10% additional input VAT deduction to offset the VAT payable if their sales revenue from main businesses is beyond 50% of the total sales revenue.